 Step 1: Condo Assignment Consultation

 Please contact me, Dennis Paradis, at 416-399-5832 (cell/text) for an on-phone consult about your plans to assign your unit.
-Or, email me to call you - please specify your preferred call back times.
+Or, email me to call you after you send your info about your condo - see Step 2.
+Please specify call back times you prefer.

 Requires 15 - 30 mins.

-We will review the following steps and answer your questions or discuss any concerns about the requirements and process as summarized below:
+We will review the following steps and answer your questions or discuss any concerns about the requirements and process:

-1. Realty Fees are 6- 7% plus HST - based on new assignment selling price.
-Fees are split for example: List 4%/ 3% Buy.
-Discounts based on several factors - MLS available, urgency, multiple units.
+1. Realty Fees - from 5 % plus HST - based on new assignment selling price.
+Fees are split for example: List 2.5%/ 2.5% Buy.
+Fees may be higher or lower based on several factors - MLS available, urgency, closing date, multiple units.

-3. Your builder allows Assignments and has given you permission in principle to do so in writing (email is fine).
+3. Your builder allows Assignments and has given you permission in principle to assign in writing (email is fine).
 They reserve the right to final approval of your new buyer (assignee) based on a credit check and proof of financial pre-approval.

 4. Net Proceeds paid out (usually) at Final Closing - Net Proceeds is your profit (buy price-sell price) less selling expenses.
 In addition, you get back all the deposits you made to the Builder.